maashaw/workr/README.md

 ## What do I need?

-Some way to clone an ubuntu install and spin up a bunch of worker VMs.
+- Some way to clone an ubuntu install and spin up a bunch of worker VMs.
 I'm using Proxmox, but there's no reason it wouldn't work with other hypervisors or even just cloning images onto bare metal.
+- Some way to connect to the workers (e.g. ssh, serial terminal, emulated vga)
+- An internet connection during setup to download the script, packages, etc
+- Tang servers or some other kind of device to secure Clevis

 ## How do I do it?